tauteo/git-overview/how-to-use-git.md

 Comparisons with Microsoft Visual SourceSafe are made throughout this document, as that is what is currently used in Columbus.

+The document provides some background on how Git works, which is then followed by a series of step-by-step examples of how to use Git as a version control system.
+This should serve as practical guidance on how to use Git and what the results of common operations are.
+Concepts are introduced as needed, and comparisons are made for clarification when necessary.
+The document does not attempt to champion a specific workflow, although it does use the [GitFlow][2] workflow to illustrate concepts around branching and merging.

 ## What is Git and what does it do differently

 Most of us are used to some form of centralised version control system [CVCS], for example Subversion, Perforce, or SourceSafe.